 Modern iaido is based upon ancient techniques that allowed Japanese warriors from the feudal period to be able to defend themselves by quickly drawing their swords and cutting down adversaries in the event of an unsuspected attack.

-Iaido is an art of Japanese swordsmanship.
 Training is based on the study and practice of kata or forms involving drawing, cutting and re sheathing actions from a variety of seated and standing situations.
-The techniques have a long colourful history in Japan and have been developed and refined over hundreds of years.

 For the most part, forms are practised in a solo fashion against an imaginary opponent with paired exercises being introduced at advanced levels.

-Training initially involves the 12 standard forms (Seitei Kata) laid down by the All Japan Kendo Federation or Zen Nihon Kendo Renmei (ZNKR).
-The original Seitei Iaido curriculum was developed by a technical committee of the ZNKR and introduced in 1968.
-The committee developed a set of 7 kata that were heavily influenced by the forms and techniques of a broad cross section of classical sword schools.
-Since the original kata were introduced, three kata were added in 1981 and a further two in 2000 bringing the set to a total of 12.
+Study principally involves the Seitai Kata (standard forms) of the All Japan Kendo Federation or Zen Nihon Kendo Renmei (ZNKR).
+The original Seitei Iaido curriculum was developed by a technical committee of the ZNKR which brought together Iaido leaders from the many Koryu (a term for Japanese martial arts that predate the Meiji era).
+In 1968 the committee introduced a set of 7 kata that were heavily influenced by the forms and techniques of a broad cross section of the Koryu.
+In 1981 a further 3 kata were added and again in 2000 another 2 were added bringing the set currently to a total of 12.

 These 12 Seitei Kata encompass the principles of sword handling are the basis of a system of training that offers significantly challenging yet rewarding study.
 The movements are often simple but can be very difficult to master.
 Ongoing practice builds the skill and understanding needed to perform each kata with precision and control.

 Seitei is probably the most widely practised system of iaido in Japan and has a significant following throughout the world and is used as a basis for grading and competition.